khcanniff/CaliforniaGoldMiningInVR/README.md

 # Mining In VR
 This project was built by Keely Canniff with the help from IP Studio and the University of the Pacific library.
-The project is aimed at delivering historical information on the Gold Rush and Mining in a fast and fun manner through virtual reality.
+The project is aimed at delivering historical information on the California's Gold Rush and Mining in a fast and fun manner through virtual reality.
 This project is for educational use only and is not for commercial use.

 # Requirements to Play
 ## Download Link